lisp-mirror/eql5/my_app/README.txt

   make      (MSVC: nmake)

   Now you should find a "my_app" executable.

+Notes:

+  [Windows]

+    You need to make sure to never use printing to *standard-output*, as this would crash your GUI application (without a console).
+    If you experience unexpected crashes of your EXE, add:

+      CONFIG += console

+    to your *.pro file, in order to see eventual console output.